Aconex/drakov/README.md

 `drakov -f "../com/foo/contracts/*.md" -p 4007`

+When running drakov and binding to a public IP
+`drakov -f "../com/foo/contracts/*.md" --public

 ## CORS Header

 By default a CORS header is sent, you can disable it with the --disableCORS switch.